galex/galex.github.io/_drafts/how-to-solve-process-death-issues.md

 That's the most important part to understand, as it forms the foundation for state preservation and restoration in all frameworks such as Views, Fragments, and Jetpack Compose.
 This mechanism is also employed by any third-party libraries you might be using, like Jetpack Navigation.

+> ⚠️ The three other Entry Points have no built-in mechanism for state preservation and restoration.

 ## Managing State Preservation and Restoration